pycom/pydocs/pybytes/connect/quick.md

 ![](../../.gitbook/assets/pybytes/add-device/final-step.png)

 From the last step of the "Add Device" process.
-Download and install Pycom Firmware updater tool from the provided link.
-(Firmware updater is also available on [pycom.io]((https://pycom.io/downloads/)))
+Download and install Pycom Firmware updater tool from the provided link (Firmware updater is also available on [pycom.io](https://pycom.io/downloads/)).

 ![](../../.gitbook/assets/pybytes/add-device/connect-your-device-component.png)